 9.5.1 Within 14 days of receiving the final Investigation Report in which a finding of research misconduct has been made, the Research Integrity Officer will deliver the report to the Deciding Official along with any recommendations of the Investigation Committee for administrative actions or sanctions.

-9.5.2 The Deciding Official shall make a written proposal for resolution of the case within 14 days, which shall be provided to the respondent, as well as the chair of the investigating committee.
+9.5.2 The Deciding Official shall make a written proposal for resolution of the case within 14 days, which shall be provided to the respondent, as well as the chair of the investigating committee and the Research Integrity Officer

 9.5.3 The Deciding Official shall also provide a copy of the report of the Investigating committee and the proposal to resolve the case to the Faculty or University Senate Executive Committee, which may submit comments to the Deciding Official for consideration.